Phone: 0436489449

 Generally, you do not need a doctor’s referral to complete an OT functional assessment.
 You can often enquire at any OT service and state your main reasons for wanting the assessment.
 Common reasons people attend an OT functional assessment are:

-• To help in diagnostic investigations, but is not a diagnostic test
+• To help in diagnostic investigations, but is not a diagnostic test.

-• To assess suitable accommodation options and level of formal supports needed
+• To assess suitable accommodation options and level of formal supports needed.

 Occupational therapy fine motor skills